dcleao/pentaho-platform-plugin-common-ui/docs/platform/visual/configuration.md

 ## Identifiers of Stock Visualizations

+The visualizations of stock visualizations are all sub-modules of `pentaho/visual/vizs`.
+For example, `pentaho/visual/vizs/line`, is the identifier of the stock Line visualization.

 The models of stock visualizations are all sub-modules of `pentaho/visual/models`.
 For example, `pentaho/visual/models/line`, is the identifier of the stock Line visualization model.